-- .
-A computation in accordance with rule 53(a) of Exelon's aggregate investment in all EWGs and FUCOs; - Consolidated capitalization ratio of Exelon as of the end of that quarter, with consolidated debt to include all short-term debt and non-recourse debt of all EWGs and FUCOs;
+- A computation in accordance with rule 53(a) setting forth Exelon's "aggregate investment" in all EWGs and FUCOs, its "consolidated retained earnings," and a calculation of the amount; - .
+A breakdown showing Exelon's aggregate investment in each individual EWG/FUCO project covered by the Modified Rule 53 Test; - .
+Consolidated capitalization ratio of Exelon as of the end of that quarter, with consolidated debt to include all short-term debt and non-recourse debt of all EWGs and FUCOs; - .
+The market-to-book ratio of Exelon's common stock; - .
+Identification of any new EWG/FUCO project covered by the Modified Rule 53 Test in which Exelon has invested or committed to invest during the preceding quarter; - .

-/71/ Pa.
-PUC, Docket Nos.
-R-00973953 and P-0091265, Final Order, para.
-2, p.
-10; Joint Petition for Full Settlement of PECO Energy Company's Restructuring Plan and Related Appeals and Application for a Qualified Rate Order and Application of Transfer of Generation Assets, April 29, 1998, para.
-28.

-- .
 Analysis of the growth in consolidated retained earnings which segregates total earnings growth of EWGs and FUCOs from that attributable to other subsidiaries of Exelon; - .
 A statement of revenues and net income for each EWG and FUCO for the twelve months ending as of the end of that quarter. - 4.
 Rule 54 Analysis.

 Rule 54 promulgated under the Act states that in determining whether to approve the issue or sale of a security by a registered holding company for purposes other than the acquisition of an EWG or FUCO, or other transactions by such registered holding company or its subsidiaries other than with respect to EWGs or FUCOs, the Commission shall not consider the effect of the capitalization or earnings of any subsidiary which is an EWG or FUCO upon the registered holding company system if Rules 53(a), (b) and (c) are satisfied.
-Neither Unicom nor PECO currently own any FUCOs.
+Exelon does not currently own any FUCOs.
 As described above in detail, Exelon will not be in compliance with all of the provisions of Rule 53 safe harbor.
 Exelon believes that, for the reasons set out above, the Commission should approve additional financing for the purpose of making additional investments in EWGs and FUCOs up to the Modified Rule 53 Limitation.
 For those same reasons, Exelon urges the Commission to make no adverse findings under Rule 54 in connection with the financing approval sought herein for other purposes.